 It was a noteworthy year both for the number of men lost to disease – and because most of the soldiers from the 47th Pennsylvania chose to re-enlist when their original three-year terms of service expired.

-As the year 1863 waned, Daniel’s younger brother, John Shindle Oyster, was finally able to successfully enlist for military service.
-He enrolled at the age of 20 at Sunbury, Pennsylvania on 20 November 1863, and mustered in the same day at Camp Curtin in Harrisburg, Pennsylvania as a Private with his older brother’s unit – Company C of the 47th Pennsylvania Volunteers.
-Military records at the time described him as a recruit who had been born in Sunbury and employed as a laborer, who was 5’6” tall with brown hair, brown eyes and a dark complexion.
+As the year 1863 waned, Daniel’s younger brother, John, then re-enlisted for military service.
+Re-nrolling at the age of 20 at Sunbury, Pennsylvania on 20 November 1863, he then re-mustered the same day at Camp Curtin in Harrisburg, Pennsylvania as a Private with his older brother’s unit – Company C of the 47th Pennsylvania Volunteers.
+Military records at the time described Private John Shindle Oyster as a recruit and Sunbury native and laborer who was 5’6” tall with brown hair, brown eyes and a dark complexion.

 Two days later, on 25 February 1864, the Sunbury Guards and the 47th Pennsylvania Volunteers began a phase of service during which their regiment would make history.
 Boarding another steamer, the Charles Thomas, 2nd Lieutenant Daniel Oyster, Private John Oyster and their fellow members of the 47th Pennsylvania traveled from New Orleans to Algiers, Louisiana.
 Arriving on 28 February, they then moved by train to Brashear City before heading to Franklin by steamer through the Bayou Teche.
 There, the 47th joined the 2nd Brigade, 1st Division of the Department of the Gulf’s 19th Army Corps, and became the only Pennsylvania regiment to serve in the Red River Campaign of Union General Nathaniel P. Banks.